 It was never about “truth,” it was about intimidating and devaluing me.

-Most of the content (except for the poorly-spelled messages I believe were written by Douglas himself) was screenshots of petty and spiteful messages from Stephanie Cofell, who had been one of the loudest voices trying to convince me that Douglas was abusive while we dated.
-She also did not apparently realize that her name was embedded in the EXIF data on the mobile phone images uploaded directly to the WordPress blog.
+Central to the content (except for the poorly-spelled messages I believe were written by Douglas himself) were screenshots of petty and spiteful messages from Stephanie Cofell, who had been one of the loudest voices trying to convince me that Douglas was abusive while we dated.
+She also did not apparently realize that her real name was embedded in the EXIF data on the mobile phone images uploaded directly to the WordPress blog.
 I saved the original files in the event I need to seek a lawyer and/or a restraining order, or other legal action.

 Click for larger image.